ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/README.md

 ### How to use and install?

 You can watch the latest installation video.
 Installation takes about 20 minutes.
 And then about 10 to tune in your own values.
+Alternatively you can follow the written instructions on the [wiki](https://wiki.tumppi066.xyz/en/LaneAssist).

 ### How to update?